sureshvenkatesan/jf-transfer-migration-helper-scripts/before-migration-helper-scripts/transfer-artifacts-in-sub_folders_in_parallel/readme.md

 15:35:44 [🚨Error] copy finished with errors, please review the logs 15:35:44 [🚨Error] copy finished with errors, please review the logs
 ```
+Another issue is RTFACT-22800 - filelist gets progressively slower the larger a repository gets.

-To overcome this issue I reviewd the  [transfer.sh](https://git.jfrog.info/projects/PROFS/repos/ps_jfrog_scripts/browse/transfer-artifacts/transfer.sh) , but that will also not work for this monorepo.
+To overcome these  issues I reviewed the  [transfer.sh](https://git.jfrog.info/projects/PROFS/repos/ps_jfrog_scripts/browse/transfer-artifacts/transfer.sh) , but that will also not work for this monorepo.

 So I improved on the the `transfer.sh` and wrote this [migrate_n_subfolders_in_parallel.sh](migrate_n_subfolders_in_parallel.sh) Bash script which can :
 - migrate artifacts in the above mentioned monorepo from the source Artifactory instance to the target Artifactory instance as it supports migrating files and subfolders by traversing the tree recursively until it finds the leaf folder and then works it way up the tree.